Nobody holds Palmeiras in Libertadores. Much less Cerro Porteño. 3 to 0 in Paraguay. And it was little – Prisma

 Of pressure, intensity and block attacks.

-And Palmeiras, current Libertadores champion twice, and owner of the best campaign of the tournament, prevailed against Cerro Porteño, owner of the weakest path to the round of 16.
+And Palmeiras, the current two-time champion of Libertadores, and owner of the best campaign of the tournament, prevailed against Cerro Porteño, owner of the weakest path to the round of 16.

 With two goals from Rony and one from Murilo, the Brazilian team thrashed the Paraguayans, in the middle of Asunción, by 3 to 0.
 Which gives a gigantic advantage for the decisive game, next Wednesday, at Allianz Parque.